 Open Humanities Press is not-for-profit and is incorporated under the UK Companies Act 2006 as a Community Interest Company (Company No. 8481225).
 The registered office is in London, England.

 Sigi Jöttkandt is an Associate Professor in English at UNSW.
-She is the author of Acting Beautifully: Henry James and the Ethical Aesthetic (2005); First Love: A Phenomenology of the One (2010), and a contributing editor to The Catastrophic Imperative: Subjectivity, Time and Memory in Contemporary Thought (2009).
-She was part of the original founding collective (with Joan Copjec) of the journal Umbr(a) at the Center for Psychoanalysis and Culture, University at Buffalo.
-Currently co-editor of the open access journal S: Journal of the Jan van Eyck Circle for Lacanian Ideology Critique (The Netherlands), she is also a co-founder of Open Humanities Press.
+She is the author of Acting Beautifully: Henry James and the Ethical Aesthetic (2005); First Love: A Phenomenology of the One (2010), and a contributing editor to The Catastrophic Imperative: Subjectivity, Time and Memory in Contemporary Thought (2009) and Penumbr(a) (2013).
+Co-editor of the open access journal S: Journal of the Jan van Eyck Circle for Lacanian Ideology Critique (The Netherlands), she is also a co-founder of Open Humanities Press.

 David Ottina works at the intersection of social and technical systems.
 He has worked in San Franscisco, New York, Amsterdam, Brussels and Sydney where he has consulted to the media, finance, healthcare, education, NGO and government sectors.
 A co-founder of Open Humanities Press, he has also taught data visualization and media theory at the undergraduate and graduate levels in Belgium and Australia.

 Paul Ashton teaches in the liberal arts at Victoria University, Melbourne.
 He has multiple years of experience in scholar-led publishing initiatives as director of the independent open access publishing house re.press, co-editor of the open access journal Cosmos and History as well as being one of the original co-founders of Open Humanities Press (with Gary Hall, Sigi Jöttkandt and David Ottina).
 He is a contributing editor to The Praxis of Alain Badiou (2006) and The Spirit of the Age: Hegel and the Fate of Thinking (2008).